qzhang503/proteoQ/README.md

 <img src="images\mascot\mascot_daemon.png" width="45%" style="display: block; margin: auto;" />

-The merged search may become increasingly demanding in computing powers with growing data sets.
-In the example, I combined the MS peak lists from the Hp-RP fractions within the same 10-plex TMT experiment, but not the lists across experiments.
+The merged search may become cumbersome with growing data sets.
+In this example, I combined the MS peak lists from the Hp-RP fractions within the same 10-plex TMT experiment, but not the lists across experiments.
 This results in a total of six pieces of PSM results in `Mascot` exports.
-To get us started, we go ahead and copy the PSM files that we have prepared in `proteoQDA` over to the working
+To get us started, we go ahead and copy the PSM files that we have prepared in `proteoQDA` over to the working directory:
-directory:

 ``` r
 library(proteoQDA)